 Copper THHN Wire

-As an example of how these wires work together, a THHN 4/0 cable will bring 1000 AMPS to the electrical box in your basement allowing smaller wires to pull 10 amps to each outlet, 30 amps to the stove, 40 amps to the hot tub and so on.
-Once your electrical box reaches the maximum an additional wire will need to be brought to the box from the street.
+As an example of how these wires work together, a THHN 4/0 cable can bring 1,000 Amps to the electrical box in your basement, allowing smaller wires to pull 10 Amps to each outlet, 30 Amps to the stove, 40 Amps to the hot tub and so on.
+Once your electrical box reaches the maximum, an additional wire will need to connect to the box from the street.

 Here at WesBell Electronics, we carry a wide range of THHN-2 cables, all rated for the capabilities of THHN, THW and THWN.
 We carry many different AWG sizes for any application, and our THHN electrical wire prices are particularly cost-effective.
 Our wide range of services can also help you get cables ready for installation without any prep work.